Saniamos/bbdc25/README.md

 - setup pipeline and implemented dummy, rf and brf
 - submitted two submissions with rf on train.csv and rf on train+val+kaggle
 - added features (mostly from the diss/chatgpt: transactional, some behavioural, some social -> could be more, no agent based)
-- re-ran models with new features -> pretty good results
+- re-ran models with v01 features -> pretty good results (see above)
-- added precision optimized rf -> results are mixed
+- added precision optimized rf -> results are not better but have higher risk
+- realized that the fraudster percentage is more like 13% (at least in train and val) -> does lead to worse results -> probably tune at the end
+- added features v02
+- re-ran models with v02 features -> pretty good results (see above)